 The Isle of Wight is the most important site in Europe for dinosaur fossils; and of major importance for fossils from the Caenozoic.
 At Dinosaur Isle we are able to present and interpret our world-famous fossils within our new building, and out on the beach through a series of educational and inspirational field trips.The museum provides an educational service for local, UK mainland and international schools, as well as other formal and informal educational groups.
-It is the largest provider of geological and palaeontological learning on the Isle of Wight, supporting about 10,000 formal educational visitors each year.Dinosaur Isle is home to one of Europe’s finest collections of dinosaur remains.
+It is the largest provider of geological and palaeontological learning on the Isle of Wight, supporting several thousand formal and informal educational visitors each year.Dinosaur Isle is home to one of Europe’s finest collections of dinosaur remains.

 Dinosaur Isle is the showcase for Isle of Wight fossils, from the tiniest insects and shells right up to the largest dinosaur.
 Its education service has been running for many years, having previously resided at our old museum in Sandown.
 Moving to a new building a short distance away at Yaverland has meant we have been able to expand on the range of activities we offer, and to support a greater diversity audience.